M00nlightbee/AIMS/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact

-For queries or feedback:
+Contact for queries or feedback:
 Email: Aim@gmail.com